-In accordance with ASC 855, Subsequent Events, the Organization has evaluated subsequent events through October 1, 2019 which is the date these financial statements were available to be issued.
-There are no subsequent events that require recognition or additional disclosure in these financial statements.
+In accordance with ASC 855, Subsequent Events, the Organization has evaluated subsequent events through October 15, 2020 which is the date these financial statements were available to be issued.
+Other than matters described below, there were no subsequent events that required recognition or additional disclosure in these financial statements.